-I am a Ph.D. candidate in the Human-Centered Computing program at the Georgia Institute of Technology.
-My research interests are in the areas of Accessibility and Affective Computing.
-I am particularly interested in understanding how visually-impaired technology users communicate affect and emphasis across various electronic communication platforms, and the development of universally accessible interfaces that facilitate such communication.
+I am a Ph.D. student in the Human-Centered Computing program at the Georgia Institute of Technology.
+My research interests are in the areas of Human-Computer Interaction, Computer-Mediated Communication, and Accessibility.
+I am particularly interested in understanding how technology users communicate paralanguage and other nonverbal cues across digital communication platforms, and the development of platforms that facilitate such metacommunication.
 I am a member of the Georgia Tech Sonification Lab where my research is advised by Dr. Bruce N. Walker.

 Throughout my academic career, I have conducted research at institutions such as Princeton University, the NASA Jet Propulsion Laboratory, Intel Labs, Google Research, and Facebook Research.
 Prior to beginning my Ph.D. at Georgia Tech, I attended North Carolina A&T State University where I received a B.S. in Electrical Engineering in May of 2013.
 In September of 2021, I will be joining Microsoft as a User Researcher on the M365 Admin Design & Research Team.